act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 ---
 name: Descriptive headings
+test_type: atomic

 description: |
    This rule checks that headings describe the topic or purpose of the content.

 success_criterion:
 - 2.4.6 # Headings and labels

-test aspects:
+test_aspects:
 - DOM Tree

 authors: